 The 1996 British comedy-drama film ‘Brassed Off’ featured the Saddleworth Whit Friday Band Contest.
 If you haven’t seen it, it is a wonderful film.
 This fabulous clip featuring the ‘March of the Cobblers’ (which an iconic Whit Friday tune) from the movie filmed in Saddleworth manages to perfectly encapsulate what a glorious day the band contest is.

-Pots & Pans Cottage in Uppermill has already been booked up for the 2020 Saddleworth Whit Friday Band contest weekends, however, there are still loads of other dates available in 2019 and 2020 if you fancy a little holiday in beautiful Saddleworth.
-Click here to find out the prices and availability of Pots & Pans Cottage, and to make a booking.
+Pots & Pans Cottage in Uppermill has already been booked up for the 2020 Saddleworth Whit Friday Band contest weekend, however, there are still loads of other dates available in 2020 if you fancy a little holiday in beautiful Saddleworth.
+Click below to find out the prices and availability of Pots & Pans Cottage, and to make a booking.

 Cheers and Beers and Brass Bands!